8.7.20

 Art Studio View

-Display of objects on the studio window.
+Display of objects in the studio window.

 'Tipping Point ~ Taurus & Tin':